 The glitter, glow and frenzied fun of the holidays makes it the most festive time of the year.
 But the sparkle of the season can come with hidden dangers for your children.
-"With how busy the holidays get, it can be easy to overlook precautions you should take with decorations to keep your kids safe," says Sandeepa Rajadhyaksha, M.D., Associate Medical Director at Children's Health℠ Pediatric Group.
-“Taking a moment to assess your surroundings can help you identify any potential hazards and prevent them from harming your children."
+"With how busy the holidays get, it can be easy to overlook precautions you should take with decorations to keep your kids safe," says Dawn D. Johnson, M.D., Medical Director at Children's Health℠.
+"Taking a moment to assess your surroundings can help you identify any potential hazards and prevent them from harming your children."

 Here are eight tips to help keep the holidays happy and safe for your entire family.

 Reduce the risk of fire by decorating the tree with only flame-resistant materials.
 If purchasing an artificial tree, make sure it is fire-resistant.
-Be sure and keep a real tree well watered to reduce the risk of fire.
+Be sure to keep a real tree well-watered to reduce the risk of fire.

-4. Place candles carefully and don't leave them burning unattended.
+4. Place candles carefully and do not leave them burning unattended

-Never use lighted candles on a tree or near other evergreens.
-Use non-flammable candle holders, and avoid glass or breakable containers.
-Make sure candle holders are out of reach of children and aren't sitting on a cloth that can be pulled.
+Never use lit candles on a tree or near other evergreens.
+Use non-flammable candle holders and avoid glass or breakable containers.
+Make sure candle holders are out of reach of children and are not sitting on a cloth that can be pulled.
 Consider flameless candles to create the same candlelit ambiance without the risk of fire.
 Just make sure that batteries are secure if the candle is battery-operated.

 Little ones naturally put about anything in their mouths.
 Things like tiny figurines, wreaths with small decorations, potpourri, and hard candies and nuts are choking hazards.
 What size is a potential choking hazard?
 A good rule of thumb is anything small enough to pass through a toilet paper roll holder.

-Traditional holiday plants with their colorful berries are beautiful – and tempting for little fingers on the lookout for something easy to pick and pop in a mouth.
+Traditional holiday plants with their colorful berries are beautiful – and tempting for little fingers on the lookout.
 Mistletoe, poinsettia and holly are the typical targets.
-The American Association of Poison Control Centers says they're not poisonous, but can cause nausea, diarrhea, tingling or burning of the mouth when eaten.
+The American Association of Poison Control Centers says they are not poisonous but can cause nausea, diarrhea, tingling or burning of the mouth when eaten.

 Strings of lights may be coated in a plastic that contains lead, so be sure to wash your hands after handling lights.
-Artificial trees made in China or that are older than nine years old may also contain lead or give off dangerous levels of lead dust as they deteriorate.
+Artificial trees made in China or trees older than nine years may also contain lead or give off dangerous levels of lead dust as they deteriorate.
 Toss old trees and check labels for new ones about lead content.